MORE-Platform/more-limesurvey/README.md

 - Themes: `All`
 - User groups: `All`
 - Users: `All`
-- Superadministrator: leave blank.
-Granting this permission gives the user unrestricted access to everything.
+- Superadministrator: `Create` to manage user roles only.
 - Use internal database authentication: `All`

 ### Additional permissions for plugins